Refractive Surgery & Vision Correction

 Why choose UCLA Health for vision correction?

-Refractive surgeons specialize in diagnosing and managing conditions that affect your vision.
-Our specialists are part of the UCLA Health Stein Eye Institute and Doheny Eye Centers, which ranks fifth in the nation for ophthalmology care by U.S. News & World Report.
+Refractive surgeons specialize in diagnosing and treating conditions that affect vision.
+Our specialists are part of the UCLA Health's Stein and Doheny Eye Institutes, which rank among the top in the nation every year for ophthalmology care by U.S. News & World Report.

 Highlights of our program include:

-Groundbreaking discoveries: The specialists in our Laser Refractive Center have pioneered several techniques to treat vision problems.
-For example, the Center was one of a limited number of sites to participate in the Food and Drug Administration clinical trials for excimer laser technology.
-And it was the first site in Los Angeles to use laser treatment for myopia (nearsightedness) and astigmatism (irregular eye curvature).
+Groundbreaking discoveries: Specialists at the Laser Refractive Center pioneered several techniques for treating vision problems.
+LRC was one of a limited number of sites selected to participate in US Food and Drug Administration clinical trials of excimer laser technology, the foundation of modern LASIK and PRK.
+The LRC was the first site in Los Angeles to apply laser treatment to correct myopia (nearsightedness) and astigmatism (irregular eye curvature).
+LRC doctors also developed widely-used nomograms for PCRI/AK.

 Advanced techniques: We perform a variety of advanced techniques to correct vision problems, including laser technology.
 Our specialists use the most effective approach to achieve each patient’s vision goals.